 In that way, like the internet itself, it’s a kind of circus-mirror reflection of culture–which should make it useful to teachers.

 The Official Educator’s Guide To YouTube

-Below is a the official YouTube guide for educators put together by YouTube (Google), and it’s actually very good.
-Whether you’re using a Flipped Classroom model, increasing your ratio of mobile-to-non-mobile learning, or simply want to increase the presence of digital multimedia in your classroom, stop staring down your nose at it: from TED to Khan Academy, DIY to music, and film to documentaries and self-made snippets, YouTube is the sleeping giant of teaching resources.
-(See also our guide to “YouTube’ing your classroom.”)
+Whether you’re using a Flipped Classroom model, increasing your ratio of mobile-to-non-mobile learning, or simply want to increase the presence of digital multimedia in your classroom, stop staring down your nose at it: from TED to Khan Academy, DIY to music, and film to documentaries and self-made snippets, YouTube may be one of the sleeping giant of teaching resources.

 Table of Contents